ins-amu/SipEtAl_RegionalDifferencesInRsFMRI/README.md

 - Folder `hcp-proc/` contains the code needed for processing of Human Connectome Project data (in order to get the structural connectome and resting state fMRI, both in Desikan-Killiany parcellation).
 - Folder `ndsvae/` contains the code for the inference method.
+- Folder `scripts/` contains simplified scripts for using the method.
-- Folder `study/` contains the scripts and notebooks for the simulations, inferences, and postprocessing.
+- Folder `study/` contains the scripts and notebooks for the simulations, inferences, and postprocessing used in [1].
 Entry point is the `Snakefile`.

 ### Environment

-Python 3.8 with standard scientific and neuroscientific libraries is necessary.
-Use the environment file `study/env.yml` to prepare the conda environment.
+Python 3.11 with standard scientific and neuroscientific libraries is necessary.
+Use the environment file `env.yaml` to prepare the conda environment.

 ### License